Flood Advisory issued for Cabarrus by NWS - NewsBreak

-Effective: 2022-07-02 20:34:00 EDT Expires: 2022-07-02 21:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Brief damaging winds will blow down trees and power lines over small areas.
-A brief period of large hail is also possible.
-Seek shelter inside an interior room.
-Large hail and damaging winds and continuous cloud to ground lightning is occurring with this storm.
-Move indoors immediately.
-Lightning is one of nature`s leading killers.
-Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Torrential rainfall is occurring with this storm, and may lead to minor flooding.
-Do not drive your vehicle through flooded roadways.
+Effective: 2022-07-06 17:18:00 EDT Expires: 2022-07-06 18:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Please report damaging winds, hail, or flooding to the National Weather Service by calling toll free, 1, 800, 2 6 7, 8 1 0 1, or by posting on our Facebook page, or Tweet it using hashtag nwsgsp.
 Your message should describe the event and the specific location where it occurred.
-Target Area: Davie; Iredell; Rowan The National Weather Service in Greenville-Spartanburg has issued a * Severe Thunderstorm Warning for Southwestern Davie County in the Piedmont of North Carolina Northeastern Iredell County in the Piedmont of North Carolina Northwestern Rowan County in the Piedmont of North Carolina * Until 900 PM EDT. * At 834 PM EDT, a severe thunderstorm was located 7 miles northeast of Statesville, moving southeast at 10 mph.
+Target Area: Cleveland; Gaston The National Weather Service in Greenville-Spartanburg has issued a * Severe Thunderstorm Warning for Southeastern Cleveland County in the Piedmont of North Carolina Western Gaston County in the Piedmont of North Carolina * Until 600 PM EDT. * At 517 PM EDT, a severe thunderstorm was located 9 miles northeast of Shelby, or near Cherryville, moving southeast at 15 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Minor hail damage to vehicles is expected.
-Expect wind damage to trees and power lines. * Locations impacted include Statesville, Cooleemee, Turnersburg, Cool Springs, Cleveland and Olin.
+Expect wind damage to trees and power lines. * Locations impacted include Gastonia, Kings Mountain, Cherryville, Bessemer City, South Gastonia, Waco, Crowders Mountain State Park, Dallas, Ranlo and Crowders.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0